Commodities vs. Assets-- BitCoin as computational commodity

 Universality: What percentage of a worldwide system can be made low-cost, high-speed, and with top notch security?
 If you have to pay $20 to your bank for a wire transfer of $1,000 US dollars to Coinbase, then $50 mining fee plus a $14.90 variable Coinbase fee to convert the $1,000 into btc plus another $50 mining fee to transfer btc to another exchange such as Bittrex plus yet another $50 mining fee to trade the btc for an digital good which is less “fee-happy”, then even small costs tend to build up over time.
-Likewise, if you’re using BitCoin and it is accepted by only 1% of the world’s businesses, you’re doing to spend a lot of wasted fees and time on/off-ramping to fiat.
+Likewise, if you’re using BitCoin and it is accepted by only 1% of the world’s businesses, you’re going to spend a lot of wasted fees and time on-ramping and off-ramping to fiat.
 Did you ever have the wrong currency in your pocket at a Swiss train station when you needed to use the wash-closet?
 Universal acceptance matters!

 In a previous article ( ‘What is BitCoin?’
 Zen Yotta Mund Data) the commoditization of island-city LAND was proposed as an excellent comparative to BitCoin due to it’s limited amount.
 Here we briefly point to another fruitful comparative — the shipping container.
-In ‘What is Money?’ [ “the Wampum article”] bitcoin is compared to the commoditization of sea shells, oil, and electricity; whereas, shipping containers provide an example of the commoditization of a haphazard asset market — shipping — to emphasize the COMMODITY nature of BitCoin.
+In ‘What is Money?’ ( “the Wampum article”) bitcoin is compared to the commoditization of sea shells, oil, and electricity; whereas, shipping containers provide an example of the commoditization of a haphazard asset market — shipping — to emphasize the COMMODITY nature of BitCoin.

 Not just ANY protocol will lead to massive amounts of efficiencies, including energy costs, but a well-planned commodity protocol will last generations and have many many things built on top of it.
 Containerization of shipping helps us see, via historical precedent, what the commoditization of (cloud) computing can truly accomplish!